wp-plugins/my-reading-library/readme.txt

 It allows you to develop a library, show the book details, track your progress, rate the book, and link to a WP post of your book review.
 It displays the library within the sidebar and on the library/book page with cover art fetched from Amazon.

-The home of My Reading Library is [www.affordable-techsupport.com/support/](http://www.affordable-techsupport.com/support/ "My Reading Library").
-You may find updates (as well as within the WP Plugin Repository) and receive support there.
+The home of the My Reading Library plugin is in this WP Repository; however, you may report bugs and receive support: [www.affordable-techsupport.com/support/](http://www.affordable-techsupport.com/support/ "My Reading Library")

 = Disclaimer =